-If you want to calculated the number of years between two dates, you can use the YEARFRAC function, which will return a decimal number representing the fraction of a year between two dates.
-Here are a few examples of the results that YEARFRAC calculates:
+To calculate the number of years between two dates, you can use the YEARFRAC function, which will return a decimal number representing the fraction of a year between two dates.
+In the example shown, the formula in D6 is:

 If you need to calculate years on an ongoing basis, for example to get age based on a birthday, see the example here.